zonca/zonca.dev/posts/2019-01-24-zarr_jetstream_2019.md

 ---
+aliases:
+- /2019/01/zarr_jetstream_2019
+categories:
+- jupyter
+- jetstream
+- zarr
+date: 2019-01-24 18:00
 layout: post
+slug: zarr-on-jetstream
 title: Use the distributed file format Zarr on Jetstream Swift object storage, 2019
-date: 2019-01-24 18:00
-categories: [jupyter, jetstream, zarr]
-slug: zarr-on-jetstream

 ---

 This is an updated version of the 2018 edition